kahi-framework/kahi-ui.nbn.dev/content/docs/globals/contents.md

 All Components have access to the `data-contents` global HTML attribute via the `contents` property which [removes the Component's bounding box / stylings](https://developer.mozilla.org/en-US/docs/Web/CSS/display#box) from the DOM tree.

-> **NOTE**: The REPL currently does not support viewport values.
-Resize your Browser instead.
+> **USAGE**: REPL does not viewport modifiers, resize your Browser to observe this feature.

 > **NOTE**: By passing an array, you can set [responsive values](../framework/responsitivity.md). e.g. `contents={["mobile", "tablet"]}`